Tonopah Test Range: Description

 The Tonopah Test Range is owned by the United States Department of Energy and is managed by Sandia National Laboratories, a division of Honeywell International, which operates the Tonopah Test Range under an Air Force permit with the National Nuclear Security Administration.
 The range is part of the Great Basin Desert and lies mostly within the Cactus Flat valley, consisting of horst and graben geology.
 It is flanked by the Cactus Peak hills to the west and the Kawich Peak to the east, which is home of Silverbow, one of the largest mining ghost towns in Nevada.
 The vegetation consists mostly of black sagebrush and creosote bush.
-It holds a sizable wild horse and burro population, closely monitored by the Bureau of Land Management.
+It holds a sizable feral horse and burro population, closely monitored by the Bureau of Land Management.
 Common denizens of the TTR include the gray fox, pronghorn, coyote, and mule deer, along with the native birds sage thrasher, sage grouse, and sage sparrow.